 - Obstacle detection and collision avoidance technologies

 Similarly, GPS navigation is not enough to solve the problem of collision avoidance.
-Resulting, drones or autonomous flying objects crash into trees, buildings, high-rise poles, drones and various similar varied types of unlimited objects lying or standing in the natural environment.
+Consequently, drones or autonomous flying objects crash into trees, buildings, high-rise poles, drones and various similar varied types of unlimited objects lying or standing in the natural environment.

 Types of Image Annotations for Drone Training